flaneurette/Windows-Migrate/README.md

 This script allows you to **backup and restore user data, system settings, and installed programs** between Windows PCs, making migration simple, safe, and mostly automated.

+## ⚠️ Disclaimer

+This repository contains scripts that interact deeply with Windows internals, including:

+- Exporting the registry hives
+- Reading Windows product keys
+- Copying system data and user profiles
+- Exporting the firewall
+- Exporting software registries
+- Making automated backups
+- And more.

+**Please review all scripts before running.
+Do NOT use on untrusted systems.**
+The scripts are intended for IT administrators and power users for **legitimate migration and backup purposes**.

 ## Installation

 ### On the old Windows PC: